CDN strategies for mitigating vulnerabilities include proper SSL/TLS encryption and specialized encryption hardware.

-Like all networks exposed to the internet, CDNs must guard against man-in-the-middle attacks, data breaches, and attempts to overwhelm the network of the targeted origin server using DDoS attacks.
+Like all networks exposed to the Internet, CDNs must guard against on-path attacks, data breaches, and attempts to overwhelm the network of the targeted origin server using DDoS attacks.
 A CDN can have multiple strategies for mitigating vulnerabilities including proper SSL/TLS encryption and specialized encryption hardware.

 To enable TLS, a site needs an SSL certificate and a corresponding key.
 Certificates are files containing information about the owner of a site, and the public half of an asymmetric key pair.
 A certificate authority (CA) digitally signs the certificate to verify that the information in the certificate is correct.
 By trusting the certificate, you are trusting that the certificate authority has done its due diligence.